-In this section, we illustrate our method analyzing the hormone data that has been analyzed be Fung et al. (2002), He, Zhu, and Fung (2002), Fan, Qin, and Zhu (2012), and Qin, Zhu, and Fung (2009).
-The data set contains 492 observations of progesterone level within a menstrual cycle, collected from 34 women clinical participants.
-In our model, the response variable y{ij} is the logtransform of progesterone level and the observation time is t{ij} , apart from which patient's age and body mass index (BMI) are recorded.
-Two objectives were considered when we implemented the robust variable selection method in the joint mean and covariance model to this hormone data set: to accommodate the influence of outliers and leverage points, and to detect outliers in the data set; to identify statistically significant covariates in linear models of both mean and covariance matrix.
+In this section, we illustrate our method for estimating the robust penalized joint mean and covariance by analyzing the hormone data, which has been analyzed be Fung et al. (2002), He et al. (2002), Fan et al. (2012) and Qin et al. (2009).
+The data set contains 492 observations of progesterone level within a menstrual cycle, collecting from 34 women clinical participants.
+In our model, the response variable y{ij} is the log-transform of progesterone level and the observation time is t{ij} , apart from which patient's age and body mass index (BMI) are recorded.
+Two objectives are considered when we implement the robust variable selection method in joint mean and covariance model to this hormone data set: (1) to accommodate the influence of outliers and leverage points, and to detect outliers in the data set; (2) to identify statistically significant covariates in linear models of both mean and covariance matrix.

-The starting mean model we proposed was
+The starting mean model we proposed is given as follows: